vinicandido/harb-project/replit.md

 - **Assets**: Medical equipment images, logos, and graphics in `attached_assets/` directory

 ## Recent Changes
+- **2025-10-24**:
+  - GitHub import successfully configured for Replit environment
+  - Workflow "Server" verified running on port 5000 with webview output
+  - Server bound to 0.0.0.0 with proper cache-control headers for Replit proxy compatibility
+  - Deployment configured for autoscale (stateless web hosting)
+  - All assets loading correctly, website fully functional
+  - Import setup complete and ready for use

 - **2025-10-21**:
   - Added WhatsApp CTA button in hero section with green gradient and WhatsApp icon
   - Created trust badge bar at end of hero section with full-width design